-I am so devastated by the news that my 55 year old older healthy brother has been diagnosed with Adenoid Cystic Carcinoma while going in for a check up of his sinus and sleep apnea problem.
+Question: I am so devastated by the news that my 55-year-old older healthy brother has been diagnosed with Adenoid Cystic Carcinoma while going in for a checkup of his sinus and sleep apnea problem.
 He lives in San Mateo California and has had his biopsy which shows a small mass at the base of his tongue on the left side.
 He is going to get a second opinion at UCSF.
-At the same time I am trying different reputable and top hospitals to find a very good ongoloy surgeon in the Bay Area.
-Can you please tell me who he should see and have the surgery by without extensive damage to the pharynx,larynx, tongue and nerves.
-I am desperate for names even at locations ouside the Bay Area.
+At the same time, I am trying different reputable and top hospitals to find a very good oncology surgeon in the Bay Area.
+Can you please tell me who he should see and have the surgery by without extensive damage to the pharynx, larynx, tongue, and nerves.
+I am desperate for names even at locations outside the Bay Area.

 I hope this helps and that all goes well for your brother.